|

 Conversely, many investors sell their mutual

-fund shares after the market has suffered a big drop.
-Thus, fund managers
+fund holdings after the market has already suffered a big drop.
+When that

 must raise cash to redeem fund shares by selling stocks that are likely

 trading near their lows.
-Bottom line: mutual fund investors force
+Thus, mutual fund investors force

 funds to buy high and sell low.